GNS-Science/TS1170.5-SDP/docs/snz_documentation/snz_documentation.md

 Formatted, searchable files, as included in the TS 1170.5 document.
 Settlement names with macrons are supplemented with a plain text version, for flexible searchability.

-<span style="color:red">Todo: switch the location to Whangarei to demonstrate the macrons.
-(Column header will become Settlement.)</span>
+*Todo: switch the location to Whangarei to demonstrate the macrons.
+(Column header will become Settlement.)*

 ![pdf_table](pdf_table.png)